 Goats are often a bit more high-maintenance than many people think.
 If you’re looking for a low-maintenance pet, don’t get a goat.
 They are quite a bit of work, especially if you’re only keeping one.

-- You may also want to read: Why Do Goats Headbutt?
+- Why Do Goats Headbutt?
 What You Need To Know!

 Featured Image Credit: FitMum, Pixabay